How to open and close an obrt in Croatia: Guide for 2024

 - Certificate of registration of boravište for persons who have boravište

-User manual for using the e-Obrt application is available here.
+The user manual for using the e-Obrt application is available here.

 - Paušalno oporezivanje (flat-rate tax)